M.L.S. Application Information

 Please note that TOEFL and IELTS scores are considered valid for only two years.
 The scores must be valid at the time you submit your application.
 If you took the examination multiple times, only the most recent score is considered.

-Exemptions: International applicants who have earned a bachelor's degree or higher from an institution at which the primary language of instruction is English are not required to submit a TOEFL or IELTS score.
+Exemptions: International applicants who 1) have earned a bachelor's degree or higher from an accredited university located in the United States or in another country in which English is both the primary spoken language of daily life and the medium of instruction is English OR 2) have completed at least two years of full-time study at such institutions are not required to submit a TOEFL or IELTS score.

 • What is the minimum TOEFL/IELTS score requirement?